A KL-regularization Framework for Learning to Plan with Adaptive Priors: Experiments

+Overall, PO-MPC with intermediate $\lambda$ values shows the highest average return in most tasks, achieving clear superior results with respect to the state-of-the-art in higher-dimensional ones (HumanoidBench), especially when $\lambda$ is carefully tuned.
+We show that the framework’s performance degrades when $\lambda$ is too low, e.g. $\lambda\leq0.1$, due to policy mismatch, as well as in the limit , e.g. $\lambda\rightarrow\infty$ (BMPC), where premature mode collapse may hinder exploration.
+Note that $\lambda=1$ works well across most tasks, with larger $\lambda$ often helping in high-dimensional environments.

 \textbf{Policy prior: Learned Intermediate policy vs. Planning replay data.} Continuing our experiments in HumanoidBench, Figure~\ref{fig:humanoidbench_priortraining_a} shows that, on average across tasks, using a learned intermediate policy instead of using the Planning policy samples from the replay buffer matches the performance of the latter and, in some cases, surpasses it.
-We hypothesize this is due to the reduction in variance that results from the intermediate policy prior being able to be approximated exactly by the sampling policy, instead of the ensemble of, partially outdated, unimodal Gaussian Planning policy samples from the replay buffer.
+In Appendix~\ref{app:prior_analysis}, we provide a theoretical analysis suggesting that this effect arises from the reduction in variance that results from tracking the intermediate policy prior, which can be approximated exactly by the sampling policy, instead of the ensemble of unimodal Gaussian Planning policy samples from the replay buffer that are partially outdated.

-\textbf{Policy prior Training.} Figure~\ref{fig:humanoidbench_priortraining_b} exemplifies how depending on the environment, choosing an alternative policy prior will change the effect of our chosen value for $\lambda$, improving or deteriorating the performance.
+\textbf{Policy prior Training.} Figure~\ref{fig:humanoidbench_priortraining_b} exemplifies how choosing an alternative policy prior training cost changes the effect of different $\lambda$ values.
 For example, choosing priors minimizing the forward KL-divergence (Equation~\ref{eq:fkl_loss}) will bias the policy towards a Gaussian distribution that includes the support of all sampled planning distributions, instead of matching the most frequent mode in the batch.
 This enhances exploration but delays convergence.
-This is why it is beneficial in environments where exploration is key, converging to a more stable solution faster at low values of $\lambda$ (i.e., in Stair); but detrimental in environments where deterministic behavior is crucial to obtain high rewards (i.e. Balance Simple).
+This is why it is beneficial in environments where exploration is key, converging to a more stable solution faster at low values of $\lambda$ (i.e., in Stair); but detrimental in environments where deterministic behavior is crucial to obtain high rewards (i.e. Balance S.).